tktanisha/Testimonials-React-js-WEb-App/README.md

- Here is a sample README file for your React testimonials app project that displays people's photos, names, designations and descriptions:
+ Here is a README file for your React testimonials app project that displays people's photos, names, designations, and descriptions:

 # React Testimonials Slider